Arnold Resnicoff: Awards and honors

 Resnicoff has received numerous military awards, including the Defense Superior Service Medal, the Legion of Merit, four Meritorious Service Medals, the Joint Service Commendation Medal, and two Navy and Marine Corps Commendation Medals (one with the Combat V, for Valor).
 For his service with the Air Force following retirement from the military, he was awarded the United States Air Force Decoration for Exceptional Civilian Service, the highest award that the Air Force can present to a civilian.
 Other special awards include The President's Honor Graduate Award, Naval War College; International Community Service Award, Moment Magazine; The Rabbi Louis Paris Hall of Heroes Gold Medallion, Chapel of Four Chaplains; and the Commandant's Award, Defense Equal Opportunity Management Institute (DEOMI), Patrick Air Force Base, Florida.
 In May 2013 Resnicoff was awarded the annual Daniel Webster Award for Distinguished Public Service, by the Dartmouth Club of Washington, D.C.

 In 1994, the Chaplain Arnold E. Resnicoff Scholarship Fund was established in his honor at The Jewish Theological Seminary to help rabbinical students who agree to serve at least one assignment as military chaplains, following ordination.

 On May 19, 2023, Resnicoff became the first rabbi to be designated a Guest of Honor for the USMC Marine Barracks, Washington, D.C.
 Friday Evening Parade.
 He was one of four individual chaplains singled out for this honor, and the parade as a whole was dedicated to all Navy chaplains.
 That morning, in a Chaplain Corps event held at the Washington Navy Yard, Resnicoff and the other Guests of Honor were recognized as "trailblazers" in the history of the chaplaincy, sharing lessons from their careers with Chaplain Corps leaders.

+On May 29, 2026, he was awarded the Vietnam Veterans Memorial SERVICE BEYOND SERVICE AWARD award at a ceremony at the Vietnam Veterans Memorial, recognizing veterans who followed up service in Vietnam with service to the nation or communities back in the US.